andy-maier/python-garbagetracker/README.rst

 Yagot is designed to be useable independent of any test framework, but it can also be used with test frameworks such as `pytest`_, `nose`_, or `unittest`_.

+Yagot does not require a debug build of Python; it works with a normal (non-debug) build of Python.

 Yagot provides a Python decorator named `leak_check`_ which validates that the decorated function or method does not create any uncollectable objects or garbage objects, and raises an AssertionError